 Saving is the fastest way out of debt.
 Time and time again I see men and women in debt keeping themselves in deprivation mode saying things like, “I can’t buy new clothes until my debt is paid down,” or “I don’t deserve a vacation because I’m only paying the minimum on my cards.”
 A poverty mentality can be very depressing and might affect one’s self-esteem, relationships and ability to earn money.
 Worst of all, it can keep you in the debt cycle because the tension around keeping a lid on it has to be released eventually.
 It is possible to save money and pay down your debt at the same time.
 It takes some discipline, but the integrity and peace of mind you will experience through authentic guilt-free spending is priceless.
 Simultaneously, you will cultivate the skills and awareness you need to prevent future debt.
-According to my mentor, Karen McCall, here are four approaches to saving your way of debt.
+Here are four approaches to saving your way of debt from the book Financial Recovery.
+Copyright © 2011 by Karen McCall.
+Reprinted with permission from New World Library, Novato, CA.

 1. Stop debting.
 The first step towards getting out of debt is to stop digging the hole.
 You must stabilize the situation before you can make shifts in your mentality and changes in your behavior.
 Make a decision to take your credit cards out of your wallet, change your primary card for all of your online shopping accounts to your debit card.
 If you’re a dramatic type, you can freeze your cards in a bowl of water or ceremoniously cut them up.
 I have a client who mailed one of her credit cards home to her dad with a letter saying, “Thank you for paying for my monthly car payments, gas, tolls, insurance and repairs for the last eight years.
 I’m taking on all the payments from now on!”